saharashahab/Hackathon_Team13/README.md

 6. [Goals and Assumptions](#goals-and-assumptions)

 ## Project Overview
 Long hospital wait times delay treatment and lower patient satisfaction.
-Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next. <br /><br />
+Many hospitals currently rely on manual systems that make it difficult for doctors to determine which patients should be visited next.\
 The Patient Priority Dashboard was developed to provide a quality control tool for tracking and mitigating wait times for inpatient care while on the hospital floor.
 Based on customer discovery and analyzing a hospital's needs, a six sigma-informed monitoring dashboard displays real-time information about all current inpatients using a standardized scoring system to highlight those requiring the most urgent attention.
 This easy-to-read visualization tool helps doctors manage patient prioritization, ultimately improving hospital operating efficiency and the overall quality of care offered.

 ## Project Objective